githwxi/XATSHOME/README.md

 BIG file:

 ```
-xassets/JS/xats2js/xats2js_jsemit01_dats_opt0.js
+xassets/JS/xats2js/xats2js_jsemit01_dats_opt1.js
 ```

-which is bootstrapped from the source of compiler.
+which is bootstrapped from the source of the compiler.

-Please set the envionment variable XATSHOME to the directory what XATSHOME is located.
+Please set the envionment variable XATSHOME to the directory where XATSHOME is located.
 For instance, I set it to '~/Research/XATSHOME' on one of my computers (running bash):